galaxyproject/iwc/best_practices/naming_conventions.md

 #### Bad:

-No separators make sit very hard:
+No separators makes it very hard to read:
 <pre>
 <i>
 DNAPEseqfragremapcontaminationaggregatev020